Mycelium-based materials: Building materials

-However, there are some unwanted consequences of the mycelium based composites' structure.
+However, there are still some challenges linked with mycelium composites as a choice for building materials.
 The first is the novelty of these materials.
-They are not yet accepted as replacements for common construction materials because researchers are still working to understand their properties and how these properties are affected by time, environmental conditions, substrate, and mycelium species.
-Mycelium based composites also have issues with water absorption.
+They are not yet accepted as replacements for common construction materials because researchers are still working to understand their properties and how these properties are affected by time, environmental conditions, substrate, and fungal species.
+Mycelium composites also have issues with water absorption.
 Too much water absorption will lead the composites to fail under their mechanical loads.
-The relationship between density and water absorption was analyzed to find if increasing the composite's density will protect the structure in high humidity environments.
-The results found that composites with a higher density were slightly affected by the levels of humidity, but remained mechanically sound by the standard necessary for construction materials.
+The relationship between density and water absorption was analyzed to find that composites with a higher density were only slightly affected by the levels of humidity, but remained mechanically sound by the standard necessary for construction materials.

-Acoustic Dampening
+Acoustic dampening

 As with other common building applications, mycelium based materials have also been considered for the application of acoustic dampening.
 Some species recently under particular consideration include Pleurotus ostreatus (Oyster Mushrooms) and many individual species from the phylum class Basidiomycetes, the latter class being known to have mycelium bodies composed primarily of chitin.